Slvr-one/IAC_Dev/README.md

 # IAC_Dev
-A Development repo for getting started with IAC tools like Terraform, Crossplane &amp; pulumni.
+A Development repo for getting started with IAC tools like Terraform, Crossplane & Pulumi.

 ## Terraform-